grandseiken/static-functional/README.md

 ### `constexpr` functions

 The function _pointers_ produced by `sfn` operators are `constexpr` and can be used in constant-evaluated contexts.
-The functions they _point_ to are also `constexpr` and can be used (i.e. the pointers can be invoked) in constant-evaluated contexts if all of the the move constructors, converting constructors and actual input functions involved are themselves also `constexpr`.
+With the exception of `sfn::reinterpret`, the functions they _point_ to are also `constexpr` and can be used (i.e. the pointers can be invoked) in constant-evaluated contexts if all of the the move constructors, converting constructors and actual input functions involved are themselves also `constexpr`.
 For example:

 ```cpp
 constexpr int add(int x, int y) {